 Our homes are usually a reflection of our life’s work.
 Too much ‘stuff’, however, can be a huge turn-off for buyers.
-Your furniture, decor, and ‘toys,’ while comforting to you, might seem overwhelming to a potential buyer.
+Your furniture, decor, and toys, while comforting to you, might seem overwhelming to a potential buyer.
 Take a good look around and seek the advice of a real estate agent and/or home stager for their professional suggestions.
 A few simple pieces in each room is usually all that is necessary to make a space inviting and cozy.

 Keep it Light; How to set the right mood every time:

 Our rational side tells us to turn off the lights when we leave the room.
 Keeping your house cloaked in darkness, however, is not a great idea when trying to create a good first impression.
 Remember to open all of the blinds in each room; light helps to make a space appear larger.
 Know which lights you leave on in each room to help create an inviting and relaxed atmosphere.
-Additionally, temperature, is very important.
+Additionally, the temperature is very important.
 Make sure that the thermostat is set to the perfect degree when you leave the house before a showing; you want people to linger longer whenever possible.

 Pets and Smells: How not to get caught in the middle:

-Even the most beautiful home, can be overlooked, if the buyer senses unwelcome smells and sounds.
+Even the most beautiful home, can be overlooked if the buyer senses unwelcome smells and sounds.
 Smells that you might have become accustomed to, can hit visitors in the face like a ton of bricks when they first enter your home.
 If you have family pets, smoke or have simply been in your home for a long time, a deep cleaning of your house might not be out of the question.
 Getting the carpets professional shampooed is always a good idea to rid tough pet odours.
 Having an efficient, fool-proof game plan to evacuate pets on short notice for showing requests is always a bonus.
-Nothing can spoil a Buyers’s focus like the repetitive barking of an anxious dog nearby.
+Nothing can spoil a Buyers’ focus like the repetitive barking of an anxious dog nearby.

 Cleanliness is next to... selling quickly for more money:

-You know what it’s like to go into someone else’s house and see two days worth of dirty dishes piled in the sink, beds are unmade and unfolded laundry is left on the floor.
+You know what it’s like to go into someone else’s house and see two days' worth of dirty dishes piled in the sink, beds are unmade and unfolded laundry is left on the floor.
 It may seem like a small thing to you, but if your home is on the market, leave your home impeccable every time you leave it, in case there is a short notice showing request.
 Take a few extra minutes, take out the trash, clean out the sink, get rid of the crumbs, vacuum and make sure that your home is pristine.
 Without consciously realizing it buyers can easily associate a messy house with a careless owner.
-If the small things are left in disarray it makes them wonder about the ‘the big ticket items’ that could also have been overlooked; a leaky facet, a burner that no longer works, etc.
+If the small things are left in disarray it makes them wonder about the ‘the big-ticket items’ that could also have been overlooked; a leaky faucet, a burner that no longer works, etc.

 You’re Nosey, so are Buyers; time to rid your closets of unwanted skeletons:

 Some buyers might spend less than 30 seconds in your home, others might have a hard time leaving.
 If this is the home for them, they are going to want to get to know it, intimately!
 Closets should be neat, tidy and ready for inspection.
-Your cupboard organization should put Martha Stewart to shame, and the front and back entry ways, should be free of shoes and seasonal effects.
+Your cupboard organization should put Martha Stewart to shame, and the front and back entryways, should be free of shoes and seasonal effects.